mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the null optional value
 * Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
+* Reduce the size of the roster and the tree until the rightmost element roster element and leaf node are non-null
 * Update the ratchet tree by setting to blank all nodes in the direct path from the removed leaf to the root